 The following article includes ideas for DIY gifts that teen girls can make for their besties and friends.
 They are all relatively easy to make and look like something you would buy in a store, so they are very likely to be a hit with most girls.

 Almost every teenage girl has some sort of electronic gadget—laptop, e-reader, tablet, digital camera, smartphone, dumbphone, or phone of average intelligence.
-These gadgets usually need accessories, which makes a protective case very good and practical gift choice.
+These gadgets usually need accessories, which makes a protective case a very good and practical gift choice.

-There are tons of tutorials online for cases made of cleverly recycled paper envelops, old books, jeans, pieces of felt etc., but most of these don’t necessary look like something store-bought that someone would want.
+There are tons of tutorials online for cases made of cleverly recycled paper envelopes, old books, jeans, pieces of felt, etc., but most of these don’t necessarily look like something store-bought that someone would want.
 However, one accessory you can be sure that a teen girl would actually use is this stylish tablet sleeve from Honestly WTF.
-It is inspired by the chain-trimmed Stella McCartney’s Falabella bag and it looks so fantastic that it is hard to tell it is a homemade piece.
+It is inspired by the chain-trimmed Stella McCartney’s Falabella bag, and it looks so fantastic that it is hard to tell it is a homemade piece.

 Fab Homemade Jewelry Box

-If you are looking for a nice homemade gift for a teen girl who has a lot of jewelry, consider making a jewelry box or some kind of creative display piece.
+If you are looking for a nice homemade gift for a teen girl with a lot of jewelry, consider making a jewelry box or some creative display piece.
 There is a very neat idea for a jewelry box at Life Ann Style.
-It is a Tiffany & Co inspired jewelry box that is made from an inexpensive , painted in Tiffany-blue color.
-Watch the video on the right for a tutorial on how to make it. shadow box
+It is a Tiffany & Co-inspired jewelry box that is made from an inexpensive shadow box, painted in Tiffany-blue color.
+Watch the video on the right for a tutorial on how to make it.